notangy/Comic-Book-Store-CSharp/README.md

 # Comic-Book-Store-CSharp

 As part of my BSC Computing (Hons) second year coursework for the Application Design module, we were tasked to create a C# desktop application that would simulate the running of a comic book store.
+All the source code can be found within the `Comic Book Store` folder.

 ## Overview